Knowledge

 Archery is engaging, fun, refreshing, and will give you great comfort during your boring weekends.

-It may take you a considerable amount of time before you learn how to shoot better, but it is worth the patience.
+It may take you a considerable amount of time before you learn how to shoot better, but it’s worth the patience.

 After all, this is what everyone has to go through when acquiring any skill, which is incredible.